kiwix/kiwix-js-pwa/README.md

 * Edge Legacy <= 17 (JQuery mode only, no offline use of PWA)
 * Firefox 45-59 (some versions require the user to switch manually to JQuery mode)
 * Chromium 49-58 (some versions only run in JQuery mode)

+## Software support

+If you are having difficulties with the software, have found a bug, or would like to see a new feature, please open a ticket using this repository's [Issue tracker](https://github.com/kiwix/kiwix-js-pwa/issues), after first checking that there isn't a ticket already covering the same issue.
+Alternatively, please see the Feedback section on the About page in-app for other ways of getting support for your issue.

 ## Technical information